akkartik/mu/README.md

   This sub-directory contains an entirely separate set of libraries intended for building programs that run with just a Linux kernel, reading from stdin and writing to stdout.
 The Mu compiler is such a program, at `linux/mu.subx`.
-  Individual programs typically run tests if given some commandline argument like `test`.
+  Individual programs typically run tests if given a command-line argument called `test`.

 While I currently focus on programs without an OS, the `linux/` sub-directory is fairly ergonomic.
 There's a couple of dozen example programs to try out